gee-schmidt/gee-schmidt.github.io/index.md

 My PhD research is focused on long-term spatial and temporal patterns in wildlife community dynamics in the Sonoran Desert Region, in particular to support Sonoran pronghorn recovery and reintroduction.

-Prior to this work I completed my MS in the Conservation Ecology Lab on the spatial ecology of ocelots and bobcats in south Texas in the context of roads and underpasses to inform mitigation efforts.
+Prior to this work I completed my MS research in the Conservation Ecology Lab on the spatial ecology of ocelots and bobcats in south Texas in the context of roads and underpasses to inform mitigation efforts.

 It is important to me that my research unites ecological theory with conservation applications, and I’m especially driven to explore variation in wildlife space use, abundance, and distribution across landscapes, with an eye to the effects of human-mediated change.